 To minimize side effects, start with one 650 mg capsule of HCL w/pepsin in the early part of each meal.
 If there are no problems after two or three days, increase the dose to two capsules at the beginning of meals.
 Then after another two days increase to three capsules.
 Increase the dose gradually in this stepwise fashion until you feel a mild burning sensation.
 At that point, reduce the dosage to the previous number of capsules you were taking before you experienced burning and stay at that dosage.
 Over time you may find that you can continue to reduce the dosage, or you may also find that you may need to increase the dosage.

-Another way to stimulate acid production in the stomach is by taking bitter herbs.
-“Bitters” have been used in traditional cultures for thousands of years to stimulate and improve digestion.
 More recently, studies have confirmed the ability of bitters to increase the flow of digestive juices, including HCL, bile, pepsin, gastrin and pancreatic enzymes.
-1
+(7)

 Unsurprisingly, there aren’t many clinical studies evaluating the therapeutic potential of unpatentable and therefore unprofitable bitters.
 However, in one uncontrolled study in Germany, where a high percentage of doctors prescribe herbal medicine, gentian root capsules provided dramatic relief of GI symptoms in 205 patients.